 - 2 soups are served for lunch.
 Eat as much as you want for 119 NOK.
 (Served every day from 11am to 4pm)

-- Neck of pork with baby potatoes, seasonal vegetables and red wine sauce.
+- The neck of pork with baby potatoes, seasonal vegetables, and red wine sauce.
 Price 259 NOK.

 - Juniper smoked salmon from Etne, marinated in Cognac, served with creamy dill potatoes and mustard sauce.
 Price: 263 NOK

 If you are not super hungry, you may also order a sharing course.
-Den glade gris offers a sharing platter named “A taste of Norway” with a selection of Norwegian whale, smoked salmon, shrimps, crackling pork skin, reindeer and other cured meat.
+Den Glade Gris offers a sharing platter named “A taste of Norway” with a selection of Norwegian whales, smoked salmon, shrimps, crackling pork skin, reindeer, and other cured meat.
 Price: 289 NOK

 Even the American newspaper The Guardian has visited Syverkiosken and posted a great review:

 Oslo’s last remaining hotdog kiosk serves up boiled sausage with fiery mustard.
 It’s cheap, comforting and tastes explosively marvellous!